hpfast/webmapping_for_beginners_wiki/D3-step-1.md

   .translate([ w/2, h/2 ])
   .scale([ w/7 ]);
 ```

-* When the projection is created we can transform our geographic data to SVG with the help of `D3.geoPath`
+:information_source: When the projection is created we can transform our geographic data to SVG with the help of `D3.geoPath`

 ``` js
 //Define path generator